-Is the main day of Teej (the fasting day).
-Some women take it very rigid, they even live without a piece of food and drop of water.
-Married women wear their Lagan Ko Pote, Natthi and other jewelry and visit a nearby Lord Shiva’s temple singing and dancing all the way.
+This is the main day of Teej (the fasting day).
+Some women follow this very rigidly, without any food or water.
+Married women wear traditional silver Nepalese jewelry and other jewelry and visit a nearby temple dedicated to Lord Shiva singing and dancing all the way.

 Most of devotees in Kathmandu go to Pashupatinath Temple.
-At the Shiva temple women worship the Shiva lingam, the symbol of the Lord Shiva, by offering flowers, sweets and coins, pleading them to grant their blessings upon the husband and family.
-The most important part of the Puja (religious ceremony) is mostly done in the evening, burning the oil lamp (108 Sute Batti in a Diyo), which should be burn throughout the night.
-It is a tradition, that the mother in law gives the Diyo of Teej to the married women.
+At the Shiva temple women worship the Shiva Lingam – a symbolic representation of the Lord Shiva – by offering flowers, sweets and coins, asking for blessings for their husbands and families.
+The most important part of the Puja (religious ceremony) is done mainly in the evening.
+An oil lamp (108 Sute Batti in a Diyo), which should burn all night, is lit.
+It is a tradition that the mother-in-law hands over the oil lamp (Diyo von Teej) to the daughter-in-law.

 What is Dar:

-Women who go for fasting, eat a very big feast the next das, which is called “Daro Khana”, that means heavy food in Nepali.
-They go for a big feast in the evening with deserts, Mithai, Nepali foods like Sel, Puri, fruits and some communities even go for non-vegetarian foods, like muttons and chicken.
+Women who fast eat a very big feast the next day called “Daro Khana” meaning heavy food in Nepali.
+They go for a big party in the evening with desserts, Mithai, Nepalese foods like sel, puri, fruit and some communities even have non-vegetarian foods like mutton and chicken.
 Dar is just the short form of Daro Khana.

 Third day morning: